gaggioaxel/pyplutchik/README.md

 PyPlutchik is a module for visualizing the emotional fingerprint of corpora and text annotated with the [Plutchik's model of emotions](https://en.wikipedia.org/wiki/Robert_Plutchik).

+**Note:** This version has been modified from the original for research purposes, to be compiled

 If you use it, please cite
 ```
 Semeraro A, Vilella S, Ruffo G (2021)